Foundational Pillars

 Goal 3: Build global connections through faculty exchange programs and speaker series with important global partners and through global research networks in fields especially prioritized within Baylor in Deeds.

-Forging ahead, we understand that first-generation students, students from immigrant families, Pell-eligible, disabled and neurodivergent students, and racial and ethnic minorities are attending Baylor in increasing numbers, which means they are increasingly enrolling in College of Arts & Sciences courses, programs, majors and minors.
-We pledge to help foster environments where these students’ academic success and socio-professional interactions with faculty, staff, and students are aligned with the University’s core commitment to educate students in a Christian environment where respect for all God’s people is practiced.
+Our Christian mission requires us to foster a Christian community environment where faculty can thrive and where research and teaching are supported and promoted.
+We pledge to help foster environments where all students' academic success and socio-professional interactions with faculty, staff, and fellow students are aligned with the University's core commitment to educate students in a Christian environment where respect for all of God's people is practiced.

-As part of its commitment to the mission of diversity and belonging at Baylor University, the College of Arts & Sciences will:
+As part of its commitment to be a place where our vibrant and distinctive faculty and students at Baylor University can thrive, the College of Arts & Sciences will:

-Goal 3: Create opportunities for professional development of faculty by supporting their scholarship and pedagogical expertise in a wide variety of disciplines, including areas focusing on D&B. We encourage faculty to build on their scholarly and teaching expertise by providing opportunities not only for professional development at professional conferences, seminars, and symposiums, but also by sharing their knowledge on campus and throughout the greater Waco community.
+Goal 3: Create opportunities for professional development of faculty for attending conferences, seminars and symposiums, but also by sharing their knowledge on campus and throughout the greater Waco community.

 Pillar 5: Faithful Stewardship